-On March 23rd, Finland took a decisive step in underlining the gravity of the virus when it opened its emergency stockpiles to supply PPE (personal protective equipment).
-PPE (personal protective equipment).
-A unique feature of Finland among the NB8, the country has stockpiles built up particularly for sudden crises.
-PPP Although stockpiles were perhaps not pivotal, they may be seen as an important communicative tool for the government.
+On March 23rd, Finland took a decisive step in underlining the gravity of the virus when it opened its emergency stockpiles supply PPE (personal protective to equipment).198 A unique feature of Finland among the NB8, the country has stockpiles built up particularly for sudden crises.199 Although stockpiles were perhaps not pivotal, they may be seen as an important communicative tool for the government.
 The move simultaneously signalled the gravity of the situation - stockpiles are rarely opened up - and resonated with Finland's sense of collective identity as a well prepared and resilient country.